Eviction Protections in Oman

 • No self-help eviction: Landlords cannot forcibly remove you, change locks, or cut utilities to make you leave.
 They must go through the courts.

-• Valid reasons: A landlord may seek eviction for non-payment of rent, serious damage to the property, illegal use of the premises, or genuine personal need (with proof).
+• Valid reasons: A landlord may seek eviction for non-payment of rent (after written notice), serious property damage, illegal use of the premises, or genuine personal need (with proof).

 • Notice required: The landlord must give written notice before filing an eviction case — typically 3 months for lease non-renewal.